Guilouf/Stage_IRISA/README.md

 ##Data download procedure
-- Recup??ec script will access to the "ListAccess" file, and automatically download the data from the NCBI Nucleotide database.
+- Recup??ec script will access to the `ListAccess` file, and automatically download the data from the NCBI Nucleotide database.
 Data are saved in the ORM file, but yet not translated into ASP facts.

-> If there is network problems, an alternative method is available: When running the script, add as a commandline argument the path to a genbank file, with this format: /path/_bacterianame.gb
+> If there is network problems, an alternative method is available: When running the script, add as a commandline argument the path to a genbank file, with this format: `/path/_bacterianame.gb`

 - Once the recup_ec??????? have been successfully executed, launching Bddbis??? will translate the data into ASP facts

 #Data analysis with ASP
-A single script, asp_script, handle all the tasks for the processing with ASP.
+A single script, `asp_script`, handle all the tasks for the processing with ASP.
 This script has several different commandline arguments, that does not have to be written in a particular order or does not have to be all present